YoniA/terminal-quiz/README.md

 #### caveats:

 * question body answer options cannot span multiple lines
-* double quotes is not allowed
+* double quotes are not allowed

 3. With this format followed correctly, the `question` file is ready for upload. run the following command from the project directory: